GoogleCloudPlatform/k8s-node-tools/ssh-server-config/README.md

 The ssh-server-config tool is a Kubernates DaemonSet that set [loginGraceTime](https://man.openbsd.org/sshd#g) to 0.

-> **Warning**
-> This configuration may increase the risk of denial of service attacks and may cause issues with legitimate SSH access.**
+## :warning: This configuration may increase the risk of denial of service attacks and may cause issues with legitimate SSH access.

 ## How to use it?
 Apply it to all nodes in your cluster by running the